-- Where can I find the Federal Medical Leave Act?
+- What is in the Family and Medical Leave Act?

 - What are the gun laws in my state?

 Depending on the situation, legal advice and legal information can both be useful.
-While some situations require the advice of an attorney - such as filing a lawsuit or defending criminal charges - other situations may simply warrant obtaining legal information.
-Read Practice Area Definitions for legal information about a particular topic, or search for a lawyer in your area to get legal advice about a specific legal matter.
+While some situations require the advice of an attorney, such as filing a lawsuit or defending against criminal charges, other situations may warrant obtaining legal information.
+You can check out FindLaw's Learn About the Law section for legal information about a particular topic, or you can search for a lawyer in your area to get legal advice about a specific legal matter..